 Another deeply valuable aspect of my chaplaincy service came after graduating seminary.
 It was my work in the psychiatric and chemical dependency treatment facility next door to the main hospital, during the year-long CPE residency that followed my graduation from seminary.
 Regularly attending group sessions in both the inpatient and outpatient programs, and frequently meeting one-on-one with patients, vastly increased my awareness and sensitivity to mental health issues, especially depression and addiction, but also bipolar disorder, various personality disorders, and other conditions.
 My familiarity with these conditions, my knowledge of how best to support those living through them, and my ability to set appropriate behavioral boundaries with those who struggle to manage their actions, has been greatly enhanced.

-In both these modes of leadership, I strive to remain engaged, emotionally and spiritually present with those I'm leading, without getting caught up in the anxieties or worries of those feeling overwhelmed.
+I strive to remain engaged, emotionally and spiritually present with those I'm leading, without getting caught up in the anxieties or worries of those feeling overwhelmed.
 Maintaining this "non-anxious presence" is not easy for anyone, and even the best of us fall short from time to time.
 Promoting as much openness in communication as I can, helps; the majority of church conflicts I've experienced have involved miscommunication or lack of communication.
 Plus, I work to offer new insights to church leaders, with whom I work closely, that can open new ways of considering and resolving issues that face the lay and ministerial leadership alike.